Data-Engineer-Camp/getting-started/content/_index.md

 The next 16 weeks will be fast paced and rewarding.
 To ensure that you are able to hit the ground running on day 1, we have a couple of pre-requisites that you will need to set up before attending the first class.

-We will be using the following systems to deliver this bootcamp:
-- GitHub: used to store code related materials and content
-- Slack: used to communicate with other bootcamp participants and the teaching staff
-- Zoom: used for the live classrooms

 The next few tasks will take you through setting up and getting ready for day 1.

 ## Tasks